-Elastic Storage System (ESS 3000)
+Elastic Storage System (ESS)

-A high-performance, GPFS NSD solution made up of one or more building blocks that runs on IBM Power Systems servers.
-The ESS 3000 software runs on ESS 3000 nodes - management server nodes and I/O server nodes.
+A high-performance, GPFS NSD solution made up of one or more building blocks.
+The ESS software runs on ESS nodes - management server nodes and I/O server nodes.

-ESS 3000 Management Server (EMS)
+ESS Management Server (EMS)

 An xCAT server is required to discover the I/O server nodes (working with the HMC), provision the operating system (OS) on the I/O server nodes, and deploy the ESS software on the management node and I/O server nodes.
-One management server is required for each ESS 3000 system composed of one or more building blocks.
+One management server is required for each ESS system composed of one or more building blocks.